 How to Create More Challenging and Diverse Yoga Classes – 5 Insider Tips

-As a yoga teacher, you are a tool to help other’s feel more connected with themselves.
+As a yoga teacher, you are a tool to help others feel more connected with themselves.
 Create more challenging and diverse yoga classes is important.
 While teaching, you need to always remember that you are a student as well and that learning for you is as important as it is for your students.

-Creating fun, calming and enriching classes allows your students to flow, grow and experience the bliss of yoga.
-While teaching beginners lets you remember the basics of asana, stretching and improving flexibility, more advanced students will expect more focus on alignment, props, and challenging postures.
+Creating fun, calming, and enriching classes allow your students to flow, grow and experience the bliss of yoga.
+While teaching beginners lets you remember the basics of asana, stretching, and improving flexibility, more advanced students will expect more focus on alignment, props, and challenging postures.

 To create more challenging and diverse yoga classes for any level, you should check out these 5 insider tips:

 1. Start your class from a new perspective

 Most asana classes start while everyone sits on their mat.
 This does create a grounding start, however, you can also kick start your class while standing.
 Breaking people’s expectations and changing habits promotes a new feeling, diversity, and surprise.
 You may want to try this one out; jump straight into standing warm-ups and flow over to Surya namaskar.